osas2211/polypen/README.md

 **Live demo:** https://polypen.vercel.app/

-Polypen is a collaborative, AI-powered document editor that translates and reframes your text in real time for different audiences—and then mints each finished document as its own ERC-20 “coin” on Zora’s Base Sepolia testnet.
-We store user and document metadata in Tableland, pin document metadata JSON to IPFS via Pinata, and surface on-chain token analytics via the Zora Coins SDK and React-Query hooks.
+Polypen is a collaborative, AI-powered document editor that translates and reframes your text in real time for different audiences—and then mints each finished document as its own “coin” on Zora’s Base Sepolia testnet.
+I store user and document metadata in Tableland, pin document metadata JSON to IPFS via Pinata, and surface on-chain token analytics via the Zora Coins SDK and React-Query hooks.
 All blockchain writes happen in the user’s browser—no server-side signer required.

 ---